shenhuiying2017/azure-docs.es-es/articles/hdinsight-sample-10gb-graysort.md

         }

         /**
-         * Un nodo trie interno que contiene 256 elementos secundarios basados en el siguiente
+         * An inner trie node that contains 256 children based on the next
-         * carácter.
+         * character.
          */
         static class InnerTrieNode extends TrieNode {
           private TrieNode[] child = new TrieNode[256];